SESYNC-ci/syllabi/_drafts/computational-institute.md

 ## General Information

 This summer's Computational Institute will provide science teams from the socio-environmental synthesis community with hands-on instruction in open source tools for collaborative coding and data management, analysis, visualization, and dissemination.
-The goals of the workshop are to learn new skills, advance work on team projects, and become familiar with the kinds of cyberinfrastructure found on most research institutions.
+The goals of the workshop are to learn new concepts, skills and approaches for data-driven research, advance work on team projects, and become familiar with tools compitible with the cyberinfrastructure available at most research institution.

 [//]: # " This block displays the instructors' names if they are available. "